 As a result, a Failure to Appear charge is issued, you then have two cases instead of one: the original charge and the failure to appear complaint.

 In the event that you are arrested, you may bond out of jail by posting one of the following: cash bond, bail bond, or attorney bond.

-A capias pro fine is specifically issued after a judgment is rendered, a fine assessed and you have been given an extension of time to pay the fine.
-When you fail to pay the fine as required or agreed, this constitutes default and a capias pro fine may be issued for your arrest.
+CAPIAS PRO FINEA capias pro fine is specifically issued after a judgment is rendered, a fine assessed and you have been given an extension of time to pay the fine.
+When you fail to pay the fine as required or agreed, you will be set for a Show Cause Hearing.
+Failing to appear for that constitutes default and a capias pro fine may be issued for your arrest.
 A capias pro fine may also be issued for failure to complete driving school.